emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

   :::
   ::::

-+ Use MQTT X CLI to connect to EMQX cluster
++ Use MQTT X CLI to connect to the EMQX cluster

   ```bash
   $ mqttx conn -h ${external_ip} -p 1883